Configuring Oracle Monitoring

 1. Go to the Credential Management page (System > Manage > Credentials).

-1. In the Credential Management page, click the Actions menu.
-Select Create Database Credential.
+1. In the Credential Management page, click the Actions menu, then select Create Database Credential.

 1. The Credential Editor modal page appears.
 In this page, you can define the new database credential.
 To define the new credential, supply values in the following fields: